toucansites/try-o-template/contents/posts/github-deploy/index.md

 	```

 3. Verify the Updates:
-	- Check your site URL to ensure the new content appears correctly.
+	- Visit your site URL to verify that the new content appears correctly.

 ## Additional Notes
-- Custom Domain: add a custom domain by creating a CNAME file in the root of your repository with your domain name.
+- To use a custom domain, create a CNAME file in the root of your repository and add your domain name.

 This guide ensures you can deploy and maintain your generated content easily using GitHub Pages.